Kayne55/peak15-link/readme.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the

 == Changelog ==
+= 0.1.0 Beta =
+* Updated the API client to include the custom API call for retrieval of tour and departure information from the CRM
+* Made some minor changes and bug fixes

 = 0.0.8 Beta =
 * Added Process Execute Token option to the dashboard settings